-Located in the best area in Kauai to stay in if you want a quieter, local experience, this condo is ideal for couples or families.
-It’s surrounded by acres of beautiful gardens, has a newly remodeled kitchen, and onsite amenities like BBQ areas, restaurant, a beach hut, workout facilities, outdoor pool. and onsite surf school.
+Located in a quiet, local area, this condo is ideal for couples or families.
+It’s surrounded by acres of beautiful gardens, has a newly remodeled kitchen, and onsite amenities like a BBQ, restaurant, beach hut, workout facilities, outdoor pool and onsite surf school.
 It’s a homey vacation rental in Kauai.

 Best Hotel in Poipu: The Point at Poipu By Diamond Resorts

-Whether you’re trying to decide where to stay in Kauai on a budget, this is a good mid-range choice.
-It’s centrally located and offers a pool, sauna, babysitting, massage services, and a BBQ area so you can enjoy a meal outside.
-There’s a poolside bar on site as well as a restaurant where you can enjoy a great meal.
+For those visiting Kauai on a budget, this is a good mid-range place to stay.
+It’s centrally located and has a pool, sauna, babysitting services, massage services, and a BBQ area.
+There’s a poolside bar, as well as a restaurant for beautiful evening meals.

 Best Luxury Hotel in Poipu: Grand Hyatt Kauai Resort & Spa

-This hotel is one of the best places in Kauai to stay if you want a little luxury.
-It offers 5-star facilities such as outdoor tennis courts, a waterfall pool, an indoor pool with water slides, a fitness center, and a beauty center.
-In fact, there are so many facilities that you could spend all day at the hotel, including an on-site bar and a couple of restaurant options.
+This hotel is one of the best places to stay if you want a little luxury.
+It has 5-star facilities like an outdoor tennis courts, a waterfall pool, an indoor pool with water slides, a fitness center, and a beauty center.
+In fact, there are so many facilities that you could spend all day at the hotel!
+Let’s not forget the pool bar and restaurant..
+This Kauai beach resort is fantastic!

-It’s also the county seat of Kauai and contains several government establishments.
-What this means is that Lihue isn’t as picturesque or romantic as other towns, but it is convenient to other areas and offers cheaper accommodation.
+It’s the county seat of Kauai, and contains several government establishments.
+It’s not as picturesque as other towns, but is convenient and offers cheaper accommodation.

-That’s not to say that Lihue is completely boring or devoid of charm.
-You can pick up some amazing, bargain souvenirs in this town as well as cheap but delicious places to have a meal.
-And one of the island’s most beautiful beaches, Kalapaki Beach, is close by as well.
+That’s not to say that Lihue is completely boring, or devoid of charm.
+You can pick up some amazing, bargain souvenirs and incredibly cheap but tasty meals.
+One of the island’s most beautiful beaches, Kalapaki Beach, is close by too.